 Capital interest.
-A capital interest in a partnership is an interest in its assets that is distributable to the owner of the interest if:
+A capital interest in a partnership is an interest in its assets that is distributable to the owner of the interest in either of the following situations.

-- 1) He or she withdraws from the partnership, or - 2) The partnership liquidates.
+- · The owner withdraws from the partnership. - The partnership liquidates.

 The mere right to share in earnings and profits is not a capital interest in the partnership.